drawyoung0405/Data-Structures-And-Algorithm-Python/README.md

 - All the numbers of nums are unique.

 # 4. Three Sum
-Given an array of integers nums and an integer target, return indices of the three numbers such that they add up to target.
+Given an array of integers nums and an integer target, return indices of the three numbers such that they add up to target.</br></br>

-You may assume that each input would have exactly one solution, and you may not use the same element twice.
+You may assume that each input would have exactly one solution, and you may not use the same element twice.</br></br>
 You can return the answer in any order.

 **Example**